Skip to main content

 Acre Port

-Acre Port gives the city its classic Mediterranean character.
-Travellers visit for fishing boats, harbour views, restaurants, old walls, boat trips, and photos of the old city from the water.
+Acre Port gives the city its classic Mediterranean character, with fishing boats, harbour walks, restaurants, old walls, and views back toward the Old City.

 Acre Market